 Wilder’s film has it all—murder, madness, a monkey funeral, and Waxman’s remarkable score.
 Pulsating chase music.
 Bebop piano.
 A slow, sinuous tango for Swanson’s faded movie queen and even a hint of Richard Strauss’ Salome for her unstable state of mind.
 In a year of strong scores, Waxman’s music perched at the top, winning the composer the first of two, history-making, back-to-back Oscars.
 (He won again the following year for A PLACE IN THE SUN.)

 Nearly 60 years later, Hollywood’s original problems with the film have faded and SUNSET BOULEVARD is now rightfully recognized as a true cinema classic.
 Swanson tried to get a musical version made, but it wasn’t until 1993 that Andrew Lloyd Webber was able to purchase the rights from Paramount and turn the property into one of the more controversial musicals of the decade.
 The firing of original London leading lady Patti LuPone, the hiring of Glenn Close, and the parade of divas who took on the role (including Betty Buckley and Elaine Paige), kept the theater buzzards hovering for months.

 Then as now, it is rare to find a film in which all the elements work as well as they do in SUNSET BOULEVARD.
-As my friend on Twitter reminded me, “they didn’t know were making history – just another day.
+As my friend on Twitter reminded me, “they didn’t know they were making history – just another day.
 Can U imagine?”